One program that can help you on your health journey is the Diabetes Prevention Program (DPP).

 Fortunately, research studies have found that moderate weight loss, healthy eating, exercise and tweaks to your lifestyle can prevent or delay type 2 diabetes among high-risk adults.

 A pivotal aspect of diabetes management is diagnosing it in the early stages.
-With the COVID-19 pandemic, many patients have been missing their regular checkups.
 Dr. Pathak says it is vital to stay up-to-date with your checkups, particularly if you are afraid you may be in the prediabetes stage or have a family history of diabetes.

 “We know certain people have a higher-risk of developing type 2 diabetes if there is a family history,” Pathak said.
 “It is imperative for them to stay on top of their yearly or twice-yearly checkups.
-With mild weight-loss and exercise, you can delay or even prevent the onset of type 2 diabetes.”
+With moderate weight-loss and exercise, you can delay or even prevent the progression of type 2 diabetes.”

 Health coaching can help